jaq-lagnirac/pickler-dev-truman/mobius_labels/README.md

 tool&mdash;such as
 [LibreOffice Writer](https://www.libreoffice.org/discover/writer/)&mdash;with
-standard 8.5"x11" landscape letter dimensions) and generates a label sheet PDF for use and printing on a 4x2 sticker sheet.
+standard 8.5"x11" landscape letter dimensions) and generates a label sheet PDF for use and printing on a standard 8.5"x11" portrait letter 4x2 sticker sheet.

 This project was developed using [Python 3.12+](https://www.python.org/) for use and future development on Windows.